archie9211/Note-Crack-Web/README.md

 ---

-## 📄 License
+## 📜 Licensing

+This project uses a dual-license model to separate the open-source code from the creative content.

+### The Code

+The underlying code for this project (everything outside of the `src/content/` directory) is open-source and licensed under the **MIT License**.
+You are free to fork, modify, and use this code for your own projects.

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.

+### The Content

+All educational notes and materials located within the `src/content/` directory are the intellectual property of the author and are licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

+This means you are free to share the notes, but you **cannot** use them for commercial purposes or distribute modified versions.

+See the [LICENSE-CONTENT.md](LICENSE-CONTENT.md) file for more information.